-When I'm on holiday, my mind is always buzzing with great plans for things I want to do, and projects I want to work on, around our house.
-When I get back from holidays though, this thought process makes it a whole lot easier for me to set goals for what I want to achieve for the start of the year.
-Here's my process and new goals for the year ahead.
+When I'm on holiday, my mind is always buzzing with great plans for things I want to do, and projects I want to work on around our house.
+When I get back from holidays, this thought process makes it a whole lot easier to set goals for what I want to achieve throughout the year.
+Here's a look at how I set goals for my year ahead.

 I decided I needed a plan of attack so I could still achieve the things I wanted to, but at a more practical pace.
-You may find yourself in a similar boat - starting the New Year off with the best intentions, but then as the normal pace of life resumes, you lose track of what it was you wanted to achieve.
+You may find yourself in a similar boat - starting the New Year off with the best intentions, but then as the regular life resumes, you lose track of what it was you wanted to achieve.